CSSLint/csslint/README.md

     csslint --rules=adjoining-classes,other-rule file.css

-You can customize the output format with the `--format` option ("text", "one-line", and "lint-xml" are available):
+You can customize the output format with the `--format` option ("text", "compact", and "lint-xml" are available):

     csslint --format=lint-xml file.css